Make Your Own Beer

 BEER

 Our beers are all made from scratch – no syrups or extracts, just fresh malted barley milled here right before we mash.
-We have a wide variety of beer styles available from the lightest lagers to the darkest stouts or the hoppiest IPAs.
+We have a wide variety of beer styles available, from the lightest lagers to the darkest stouts or the hoppiest IPAs.
+Looking to make your own beer?
+We can help you brew your own beer right here in Vancouver.

 Each batch produces approximately 48L.
 Ales, IPAs, Stouts and Porters are ready in 2-3 weeks while Lagers and Pilsners take 4-5 weeks.
 Once fermentation is complete, you’ll bottle it up yourself using our bottling equipment and your choice of bottles or cans – we carry a variety of different bottle options to best fit your lifestyle and personal aesthetic.